 At trial, Abdush-Shakur sought to introduce the expert testimony of Steve Martin, “a corrections consultant,” who would have testified to the “culture of violence” in federal penitentiaries and explain why an inmate who is “disrespected” by a corrections officer might retaliate in a violent manner.
 (Appellant’s Br. at 18, 19, 20.)
 The district court excluded the testimony as irrelevant to any material issue in the case.
 On appeal, Abdush-Shakur argues the district court erred in excluding the testimony as it went directly to his motive in attacking McDonald, and supported his contention that he only intended to wound and not kill McDonald.

-"We review de novo the question of whether the district court employed the proper legal standard and performed its gatekeeper role in admitting expert testimony" but review for abuse of discretion "the court's actual application of this standard in deciding whether to admit or exclude an expert's testimony."
-United States v.
-Rodriguez-Felix, 450 F.3d 1117, 1122 (10th Cir.2006).
-Federal Rule of Evidence 702 governs the admissibility of expert testimony:
+“We review de novo the question of whether the district court employed the proper legal standard and performed its gatekeeper role in admitting expert testimony” but review for abuse of discretion “the court’s actual application of this standard in deciding whether to admit or exclude an expert’s testimony.”

 If scientific, technical, or other specialized knowledge will assist the trier of fact to understand the evidence or to determine a fact in issue, a witness qualified as an expert by knowledge, skill, experience, training, or education, may testify thereto in the form of an opinion or otherwise, if (1) the testimony is based upon sufficient facts or data, (2) the testimony is the product of reliable principles and methods, and (3) the witness has applied the principles and methods reliably to the facts of the case.

-In this case the testimony of Mr. Martin was proffered to establish a generic "culture of violence in prisons."
-(Appellant's Br. at 19.)
+In this case the testimony of Mr. Martin was proffered to establish a generic “culture of violence in prisons.”
+(Appellant’s Br. at 19.)
 Specifically, he would have testified that imprisonment makes a prisoner feel weak, vulnerable, and subject to exploitation, and thus a prisoner may feel the need to retaliate if provoked in order to avoid the appearance of weakness and prevent future exploitation.
-While the proffered testimony might "show that what Mr. Abdush-Shakur testified about was not unusual given the prison culture that exists in high security facilities," (Appellant's Br. at 22), it does not excuse his attack on a corrections officer, nor does it negate any of the elements of the charged crime.
-Contrary to Abdush-Shakur's argument, such testimony does not negate his intent to kill.
+While the proffered testimony might “show that what Mr. Abdush-Shakur testified about was not unusual given the prison culture that exists in high' security facilities,” (Appellant’s Br. at 22), it does not excuse his attack on a corrections officer, nor does it negate any of the elements of the charged *467 crime.
+Contrary to Abdush-Shakur’s argument, such testimony does not negate his intent to kill.
 Rather it simply highlights a possible motive for his action.
-There is no basis in the proffered testimony to support an inference that Abdush-Shakur's motivation to retaliate for being disrespected would include assault but not attempted murder.
-The expert witness' testimony certainly does not try to draw such a line.
+There is no basis in the proffered testimony to support an inference that Abdush-Shakur’s motivation to retaliate for being disrespected would include assault but not attempted murder.
+The expert witness’ testimony certainly does not try to draw such a line.
 Consequently, we agree with the district court that the proffered testimony was not relevant to the issues in this case.
 Therefore, the district court did not abuse its discretion in excluding the testimony under Rule 702.

 III.
 Production of Documents

-On October 6, 2004, Abdush-Shakur filed a motion pursuant to Rule 17(c) requesting production of documents pertaining to prior confrontations between Abdush-Shakur and Officer McDonald.
-The district court denied the motion, holding "the defendant has been unable to articulate how the materials sought ... would be relevant to the particular charges against him."
+On October 6, 2004, Abdush-Sha-kur filed a motion pursuant to Rule 17(c) requesting production of documents pertaining to prior confrontations between Abdush-Shakur and Officer McDonald.
+The district court denied the motion, holding “the defendant has been unable to articulate how the materials sought ... would be relevant to the particular charges against him.”
 (Vol. IV at 138.)
 On appeal, Abdush-Shakur argues the records of prior incidents between himself and McDonald were relevant to intent.

-We review the district court's denial of a motion filed under Rule 17(c) for an abuse of discretion and "defer to the trial court's judgment because of its first-hand ability to view the witness or evidence and assess credibility and probative value."
-United States v.
-Gonzalez-Acosta, 989 F.2d 384, 388 (10th Cir.1993).
-Thus, we will only disturb the district court's ruling if we have "a definite and firm conviction that the court made a clear error of judgment or exceeded the bounds of permissible choice in the circumstances."
-Id. at 389 (quotation omitted).
+We review the district court’s denial of a motion filed under Rule 17(c) for an abuse of discretion and “defer to the trial court’s judgment because of its first-hand ability to view the witness or evidence and assess credibility and probative value.”

-Rule 17(c) provides that "[a] subpoena may also command the person to whom it is directed to produce the books, papers, documents or other objects designated therein."
-Rule 17(c) is "not intended to provide an additional means of discovery," but "to expedite the trial by providing a time and place before trial for the inspection of the subpoenaed materials."
-Bowman Dairy Co. v.
-United States, 341 U.S. 214, 220, 71 S.Ct.
-675, 95 L.Ed.
-879 (1951).
-A party seeking a subpoena duces tecum under Rule 17(c) must establish:
+Rule 17(c) provides that “[a] subpoena may also command the person to whom it is directed to produce the books, papers, documents or other objects designated therein.”
+Rule 17(c) is “not intended to provide an additional means of discovery,” but “to expedite the trial by providing a time and place before trial for the inspection of the subpoenaed materials.”

 (1) that the documents are evidentiary and relevant; (2) that they are not otherwise procurable reasonably in advance of trial by exercise of due diligence; (3) that the party cannot properly prepare for trial without such production and inspection in advance of trial and that the failure to obtain such inspection may tend unreasonably to delay the trial; and (4) that the application is made in good faith and is not intended as a general “fishing expedition.”

-Abdush-Shakur's characterization of his request as pertaining only to "records relating to prior incidents between Mr. Abdush-Shakar and Officer McDonald" is misleading.
-(Appellant's Br. at 24.)
-In his motion, Abdush-Shakur requested all incident reports for the previous five-year period involving both inmate-on-inmate stabbings and inmate-on-guard stabbings, the complete personnel records of Officer McDonald, a complete copy of his own prison file, and a list of policies and procedures related to the treatment of the Muslim prison community.
-In support of this expansive request, Abdush-Shakur merely stated the requested documents were "material and integral to the defense" and that they were "evidentiary, relevant, and ... requested in good faith."
+Abdush-Shakur’s characterization of his request as pertaining only to “records relating to prior incidents between Mr. Ab-dush-Shakar and Officer McDonald” is misleading.
+(Appellant’s Br. at 24.)
+In his motion, Abdush-Shakur requested all *468 incident reports for the previous five-year period involving both inmate-on-inmate stabbings and inmate-on-guard stabbings, the complete personnel records of Officer McDonald, a complete copy of his own prison file, and a list of policies and procedures related to the treatment of the Muslim prison community.
+In support of this expansive request, Abdush-Shakur merely stated the requested documents were “material and integral to the defense” and that they were “evidentiary, relevant, and ... requested in good faith.”
 (R. Vol. I, Doc.
 10 at 2.)

 We agree with the district court that this is insufficient to satisfy Rule 17(c).
 Abdush-Shakur failed to state in his motion how the requested material related to the charges against him or how the documents were to be used in his defense.
 Conclusory statements do not establish relevance.
-Moreover, his argument on appeal—that evidence of his prior altercations with McDonald establish only an intent to wound—is beyond strange.
+Moreover, his argument on appeal — that evidence of his prior altercations with McDonald establish only an intent to wound — is beyond strange.
 In any event, as Abdush-Shakur points out, the government questioned McDonald about prior altercations.
-Abdush-Shakur makes no argument that the government's questioning was inadequate, that McDonald lied about any prior incidents, or that Abdush-Shakur was unable to question McDonald about the prior incidents.
+Abdush-Shakur makes no argument that the government’s questioning was inadequate, that McDonald lied about any prior incidents, or that Ab-dush-Shakur was unable to question McDonald about the prior incidents.

 Given McDonald’s unchallenged testimony, there is no basis to require production of documents that we have no reason to believe would be anything but redundant to McDonald’s testimony.
 Abdush-Shakur certainly has provided no such reason.
 Because we reject Abdush-Shakur’s argument that the requested material is relevant, we need not address whether the material was admissible, the request sufficiently specific, or whether it constituted a “fishing expedition.”